dp1221/Movies-Reddit-Suggestions/README.md

 Perhaps with the returned movie titles provide other relevant information such as the plot synopsis, trailer, rotten tomatoes score, etc.
 Also train piplines to recognize other languages so that diverse films can be shown to the user.

+NOTE: The libraries used have been deprecated, this application no longer works on Windows (the system I am using).